Apprenticeship Program Providers

 Apprenticeship program providers can offer their apprentices financial aid similar to what college students can receive.

-Washington College Grant for Apprenticeship (WCG-A) supports income-eligible apprentices enrolled in approved registered apprenticeship programs.
+WA Grant for Apprenticeship (WG-A) supports income-eligible apprentices enrolled in approved registered apprenticeship programs.
 The grant can cover tuition, fees, and materials.

-What is the process for sponsors to participate in WCG-A?
+What is the process for sponsors to participate in WG-A?

 1. Sponsors must be registered with the Washington State Apprenticeship & Training Council (WSATC).
 Sponsors must be approved by WSATC and cannot be in probationary status.

-2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WCG-A.
+2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WG-A.